-- 1) \$4/share dividend plan...would significantly reduce flexibility to pursue new-build opportunities and could jeopardize RIIG's investment grade credit ratings, which are important during downtums in the contract drilling sector Harry Mateer, Barclays (4/17/13) - 2) [W]e do not agree with Mr. Icahn's proposals due to the potential impact on the longer-term competitive standing of the fleet" - Trey Stolz, Iberia (3/18/13) - 3) "The \$4-per share dividend... is unreasonably high and could put the company's debt rating at risk with rating agencies" -Robert MacKenzie, FBR (3/5/13) - 4) "We think Transocean's dividend proposal of \$2.24 per share strikes a more reasonable balance between capital reinvestment in the fleet and return of capital to shareholders.
-If we compare Transoce the industry's payouts, we think Transocean looks very reasonable." - Stephen Ellis, Morningstar (4/5/13) - 5) "We view the (Icahn) proposal as being "too much, too fast", as it would likely exhaust all available FCF for RIG going forward and lock RIG into a -\$1.4bn annual call on cash" - Justin Sander, RBC Capital Markets (1/28/13)
+- "\$4/share dividend plan...would significantly reduce flexibility to pursue new-build opportunities and could jeopardize RIG's investment grade credit ratings, which are important during downturns in the contract drilling sector"

+Harry Mateer, Barclays (4/17/13) - "[W]e do not agree with Mr. Icahn's proposals due to the potential impact on the longer-term competitive standing of the fleet" - Trey Stolz, Iberia (3/18/13) - 3) "The \$4-per share dividend...is unreasonably high and could put the company's debt rating at risk with rating agencies" Robert MacKenzie, FBR (3/5/13) - 4) "We think Transocean's dividend proposal of \$2.24 per share strikes a more reasonable balance between capital reinvestment in the fleet and return of capital to shareholders.
+If we compare Transocean's proposed payout with the rest of the industry's payouts, we think Transocean looks very reasonable."
+Stephen Ellis, Morningstar (4/5/13) - 5) "We view the [Icahn] proposal as being "too much, too fast", as it would likely exhaust all available FCF for RIG going forward and lock RIG into a ~\$1.4bn annual call on cash" Justin Sander, RBC Capital Markets (1/28/13) - 6) "While a higher dividend would be nice we agree with management's decision to focus on both a dividend and a fleet renewal." - James Wicklund, Credit Suisse (3/21/13) - 7) "We believe it is in RIG shareholders' long term interests to re-stimulate growth instead of simply paying dividends (we agree with management's proposal of a ~4% yield dividend...)."
+Brad Handler, Jefferies (3/15/13) - 8) "The announcement of \$2.24/share dividend struck the right balance between fiscal prudence and shareholder return."

-6) "While a higher dividend would be nice - we agree with management's decision to focus on both a dividend and a fleet - tenewal."
-James Wicklund, Credit Suisse (3/21/13) - "We believe it is in RIG shareholders' long term interests to re-stimulate growth instead of simply paying dividends (we agree with management's proposal of a ~4% yield dividend...)."
-Brad Handler, Jefferies (3/15/13) - 8) "The announcement of \$2.24/share dividend struck the right balance between fiscal prudence and shareholder return." - Mike Urban, Deutsche Bank (3/5/13) - "We believe the correct dividend (proposed by the Board) is reasonable and achieves goals of growth, return of capital and financial flexibility."
-Angle Sedita, UBS (3/4/13)
+Mike Urban, Deutsche Bank (3/5/13) - 9) "We believe the correct dividend [proposed by the Board] is reasonable and achieves goals of growth, return of capital and financial flexibility."
+Angie Sedita, UBS (3/4/13)